 Will Your Records Management Policies, Procedures, Guidelines, Schedules, And Systems Protect Your Utility?

-What is the first step to protecting your Utility?
-Well written, up-to-date, and followed record management policies, procedures, guidelines, schedules, and systems are a great start.
-Below is a questionnaire to help you assess your records management situation.
+A well written, up-to-date, and followed record management program policies, procedures, guidelines, schedules, and system is a good start.
+Here is a questionnaire to help you assess your Utility current records management situation.

-- Does your Utility have a well written Records Management Policy, including:
+- Does your Utility have an up to date written Records Management Program, including:

 - description of laws and regulations that the organization needs to comply with,